DexterMagnific/QSvgStyle/README.md

 COMPILATION
 ===========

-* You need : Qt4 development files
+* You need : Qt4 or Qt5 development files

 $ qmake
 $ make